 Starting to organize your life is a big step forward.
 The moment you start to know what your goals are, your focus will tend to lean towards that and shift from your frozen patterns.
 Starting to implement an organizational methodology like GTD might help here.

-Don’t follow a topic or activity till the end, if it’s not worth it
+3. Don’t follow a topic or activity till the end, if it’s not worth it

 You got caught in something but half way you realize you don’t like it anymore.
 It can be a conversation, a project, or a domestic activity.
 Just stop.
 The menace of guilt is there, you can feel it, right?
 What if you’re not going to finish this conversation?
 What the other person will think about you?